 Holding the meetings in Peru reminds us of how vulnerable all of Latin America is to climate change.
 Lima is the second largest desert city in the world after Cairo.
 Perched on the Pacific Ocean, its 7 million people rely on water from the rapidly melting glaciers in the Andes.
 Overall, Latin America is among the most at risk region in the world from sea level rise, coral reef and fisheries collapse and severe drought.
 And although most countries in the region have done very little to contribute to the climate threat, Latin America is home to some of the most inspiring stories of action.
 Mexico has enacted the world’s most ambitious climate law.
 Colombia and Peru have committed to end deforestation by 2020.
 And a group of Latin American countries within the climate negotiations is leading the effort for a very strong Paris deal.

-Make of yourself
+Make of yourself a light.

 As a sign of solidarity with the people of the region and a signal to our leaders that we support them in creating a strong global agreement, people of faith and spirit around the world will participate in Light for Lima vigils.
 Light for Lima will include in-person vigils in communities around the world on Sunday December 7th, as well as “digital vigils” during the week before.
 In coordination with the interfaith campaign OurVoices, One Earth Sangha is inviting communities to gather, meditate and pray with people of all faiths for meaningful action on climate.
 You can look for a vigil that is already taking place in your town or city or organize your own.